Prag8855/aab/content/guides/kontist-review.md

 ## Conclusion

 **I don't recommend Kontist.** There is no reason to choose them over another business bank.
 The fees are too high, and the promised features are not good enough.
+I just don't understand what I'm paying for when other banks have more features for a lower price.

-Kontist was supposed to make my bookkeeping easier, but makes too many errors, so I can't trust it.
+Kontist was supposed to make my bookkeeping easier, but **it makes too many errors**, so I can't trust it.

 ### The good